Restaurant owners fear prolonged shutdown

 EASTON, Pa. -- It's déjà vu at Aman's Artisan Indian Cuisine in downtown Easton.

 "Lots of uncertainty, anxiety.
-Mentally and physically just drained,” owner of Aman’s Artisan Indian Cuisine Baljeet Bansal said.
+Mentally and physically just drained,” said Baljeet Bansal, owner of Aman’s.

-Like countless other restaurant owners across Pennsylvania, Bansal is adjusting to the first day of the second indoor dining ban of the pandemic.
+Like countless other restaurant owners across Pennsylvania, Bansal is adjusting to the first weekend of the second indoor dining ban of the pandemic.

 But unlike the first one, this second one is happening during what's typically the busiest time of year for the industry.